Manu’s Menu

 Instructions

-3. Put the brown sugar, water and vanilla extract in a pot and bring to a boil.
-Let the syrup boil for 4-5 minutes and then add the chestnuts.
-Let them boil for 1 minute, then put the fire off.
-Weigh the chestnuts down and cover the pot.
-Let them steep in the syrup for 24 hours.
+• Put the brown sugar, water, and vanilla extract in a pot and bring to a boil.
+Let the syrup boil for 4 to 5 minutes, then add the chestnuts.
+Boil for 1 minute, then turn off the heat.
+Weigh the chestnuts down with a small plate or similar weight.
+Cover the pot and leave them to steep for 24 hours.

-6. When ready, drain the marrons glacés and put them on a wire rack.
+• When ready, drain the marrons glacés and place them on a wire rack to dry slightly.

-7. Mix some icing sugar with water and coat the marrons with it.
-Let them dry on the wire rack for 24 hours before eating them or storing them in an airtight container.
+• Mix icing sugar with a little water to form a light glaze, then coat the marrons evenly.
+Leave them to dry on the wire rack for 24 hours before eating or storing in an airtight container.

-I like the look of the marrons glacés without the icing sugar glaze as they look more “shiny”.
-However, if you are not going to eat them straight away I suggest you coat them with the glaze as that will help keep them softer.
+• I like the look of marrons glacés without the icing sugar glaze, as they look shinier.
+However, if you’re not going to eat them straight away, I suggest coating them with the glaze, as it helps keep them softer.

-They keep fresh only for a few days, so I suggest not to make too many… though mine always finish pretty fast!
+• They keep fresh for only a few days, so it’s best not to make too many, though mine always disappear quite quickly!

 Share